-Next time you drive under a bridge or overpass, look for a sign on the side with numbers on it.
-It will tell you the bridge’s height above the road in inches and feet.
+Every bridge has a sign on its side listing its “clearance” – the bridge’s height above the road in inches and feet.
 Why?
 So we don’t have what happened in this picture!
 This truck tried to drive under a bridge even though it was too tall to fit.
-So the truck got stuck, and had to be pulled out.
-One way is to let the air out of the tires so the truck sinks lower and can roll out slowly.
-So why do trucks get stuck?
-Maybe the trucks are taller than their drivers think?
-Maybe the driver just doesn’t believe the sign?
-Either way, this is a case where doing the math could save the day.
+This is a case where doing the math could save the day.

 Wee ones: Which is taller in that picture, the car on the left or the truck on the right?

 Little kids: The truck got stuck at 2:00 pm, If it didn’t get un-stuck until 2 hours later, when did the truck finally roll free?
-Bonus: If the truck is an 18-wheeler and you’ve let the air out of just 1 tire, how many tires do you have left to do?
+Bonus: One way to get a truck un-stuck is to let the air out of all its tires.
+If the truck is an 18-wheeler and you’ve let the air out of just 1 tire, how many tires do you have left to do?

 Big kids: If the bridge height was 11 feet 11 inches and the truck was 1 inch taller, how tall was the truck?
 (Reminder if needed: How many inches are in 1 foot?)
 Bonus: If that truck had a 36-mile trip, and the distance it had traveled so far was only 1/2 of what it had left, how far had it driven so far?